 An estimated 90% of the 100 million children living with disabilities in developing countries do not go to school.
 Since 2015, we have been overcoming this barrier by offering a high-quality, specialized Christian education at Ekisa Academy.
 Since first opening our doors, over 50 children in our Residential Care Program and Community Care Program have attended.
 For the vast majority, this is the first time they have ever gotten to go to school.

+At Ekisa Academy, we strive to empower children living with special needs to reach their highest potential.
 Our desire is to provide families with access to a specialized school program that can meet the individual needs of their child.
-Ekisa Academy offers the services such as physical therapy, multi-sensory room therapy, daily life skills, and lesson plans that teach each child at their skill level covering a multitude of subjects including phonics, math, reading, writing, fine and gross motor skills, music and physical education.
+Ekisa Academy follows a holistic approach to special education, offering physical therapy, multi-sensory room therapy, training in daily life skills, and lesson plans tailored to each child’s skill level.

 This program allows parents to work and rest while their children are at school, and sends a message to the wider community that children living with special needs are worthy of being educated, celebrated, and invested in.